-BOTTOM LINE: Consider including the following language in a partnership or llc agreement which has been found by the Court to unambiguously eliminate common law fiduciary duties: “[a]ny standard of care and duty imposed by this Agreement or under [DRULPA] or any applicable law, rule or regulation shall be modified, waived or limited, to the extent permitted by law, as required to permit [the general partner] to act under this Agreement or any other agreement contemplated by this Agreement and to make any decision under the authority prescribed in this Agreement, so long as the action is reasonably believed by [the general partner] to be in, or not inconsistent with, [the partnership’s] best interests.”
+BOTTOM LINE: Consider including the following language in a partnership or LLC agreement which has been found by the court to unambiguously eliminate common law fiduciary duties: “[a]ny standard of care and duty imposed by this Agreement or under [DRULPA] or any applicable law, rule or regulation shall be modified, waived or limited, to the extent permitted by law, as required to permit [the general partner] to act under this Agreement or any other agreement contemplated by this Agreement and to make any decision under the authority prescribed in this Agreement, so long as the action is reasonably believed by [the general partner] to be in, or not inconsistent with, [the partnership’s] best interests.”

 Parent Of Buyer Is Not Responsible To Seller For Obligations Unless The Agreement Includes Such Obligation.

 In US Ecology, Inc. v.
 Allstate Power Vac, Inc., C.A.
 No. 2017-0437-AGB (June 18, 2018), the parent of the seller sued both the buyer and the buyer’s parent for reimbursement of “non-covered payments” after closing.
 The purchase agreement at issue did not include such an obligation.
-In addition, the Court reasoned that even if there was a legal obligation to reimburse such expenses, the seller could recover against the target only given that the new parent company was an entity separate from the seller.
+In addition, the Chancery Court reasoned that even if there was a legal obligation to reimburse such expenses, the seller could recover against the target only given that the new parent company was an entity separate from the target.